Chapter 3 — Jen

 “Time for breakfast.
 Come on.”
 I smelled coffee beginning to waft up the stairs, and wrinkled my nose.
 I’d never liked coffee, and even less so now.
 It messed with my head too much.
 “I’m coming in, okay?”

 I pushed the door open, with more force than I’d intended.
 It swung wide and bounced off the wall audibly.
 My mother twisted around under the covers, raising a hand to shield her eyes from the sunlight that streamed in behind me.

 “Jenny, let me sleep.”

 I brushed aside my irritation at the wrong name.
 I’d been called much worse.
 “Mom, if I do that, you’ll sleep past work.
 Come on.”

 I sat down next to her and helped her sit up.
 She leaned heavily on my shoulder, blinking through the fatigue.
 “Did you forget to set your alarm again?”
 The question bounced through my mouth unbidden, but it felt instantly familiar.
 It was a weird feeling, like I was acting out a play I’d performed a hundred times, but never read the script for.
 I just knew what was supposed to come next, although I was playing the part normally meant for my brother.

 “All right,” she said, her eyes finally opening properly.
-“Go on, let me get dressed at first.”
+“Go on, let me get dressed at least.”